Menu

 Science needs to be taught over a two-hour period in the afternoon.
 This is ample time to plan, prepare and carry out an investigation and write it up when necessary.
 If due to staffing you are struggling with this please ensure you are informing a member of SLT so that we can provide you with support for this.
 Science continues to be a core subject and this needs to be a non-negotiable on your weekly timetable.

-Art & Computing – last year teachers reported that trying to cover Art and Computing within an hour period was really challenging to achieve.
-As a teaching team we decided that we would have a fortnightly timetable where one week the children would have a two-hour Art session and one week the children would have a two-hour Computing session.
-Due to Covid 19 we have not been able to fully assess how successful this has been so we will continue to do this over the next academic year.
-It is really important that two learning objectives are covered each fortnight to ensure that there is full coverage of both subjects.
+Art & Computing are taught on a fortnightly timetable where one week the children have a two-hour Art session and one week the children have a two-hour Computing session.
+It is really important that two learning objectives (or one learning objective with two disciplinary knowledge skills) are covered each fortnight to ensure that there is full coverage of both subjects.

-Maths – a further addition to the fortnightly timetable is that each week in Maths you cover three sessions of Number and either two sessions of problem solving or two sessions of geometry.
+Maths – a further addition to the fortnightly timetable is that each week from Year 2 -Year 6 you cover three sessions of Number and either two sessions of problem solving or two sessions of geometry/measurement/statistics.
 These will be shared as part of the fortnightly timetable.

 PE – assessment and expectations